simgrid/simgrid/docs/source/intro_concepts.rst

-In this mode, SimGrid can provide information about the time taken by your application, the amount of energy dissipated by the platform to run your application and the detailed usage of each resource.
+In this mode, SimGrid can provide information about the time taken by your application, the amount of energy dissipated by the platform to run your application, and the detailed usage of each resource.

 **Model-Checking Mode**.
 This can be seen as a sort of exhaustive testing mode, where every possible outcome of your application is